 This interrupt can wake the device from Sleep mode or any of the Idle modes.
-Application software can clear the interrupt flag by following these steps:
+The user, in the Interrupt Service Routine (ISR), can clear the interrupt using the following steps:

 - Any read or write of PORTB (except with the MOVFF (ANY), PORTB instruction). - Wait one instruction cycle (such as executing a NOP instruction). - 3.
 Clear flag bit, RBIF.